Trinity Methodist Church (Franklin, Tennessee)

 Trinity Methodist Church is a property in Franklin, Tennessee, that was listed on the National Register of Historic Places in 1988.
 Built in 1897, it was constructed by Stewart Ironworks.
 The NRHP eligibility of this and other properties was evaluated in a 1988 study of Williamson County historical resources.

-Beliefs

-The Trinity Methodist church believes that the Bible is the inspired word of God (Jesus) and that the Church is the body of Christ, formed by the holy spirit to guide each person in their spiritual growth.
-(For more details, refer to the official website under "What We Believe.")
+The church disaffiliated from the United Methodist Church in 2022 and became an independent Methodist congregation.